-Support Texas’ Medicaid 1115 Waiver extension and its associated uncompensated care pool and opportunity for directed payment programs.
+7. Support Texas’ Medicaid 1115 Waiver, uncompensated care funding and directed payment programs.

-The Centers for Medicare & Medicaid Services extended Texas’ Medicaid 1115 Waiver for 10 years.
-The waiver extension continues uncompensated care pool funding and provides a path for directed payment programs to help stabilize the health care safety net and transition the Delivery System Reform Incentive Payment program, which ends October 2021.
+The Centers for Medicare & Medicaid Services has extended Texas’ Medicaid 1115 Waiver through 2030.
+The waiver extension continues uncompensated care pool funding and provides a path for directed payment programs to help stabilize the state’s health care safety net.
 Medicaid underfunding and providing care to the uninsured caused Texas hospitals to incur more than $4.6 billion in uncompensated care costs in 2020.
-Texas has more uninsured residents than any state in the nation, and pandemic-related loss of employer-sponsored coverage exacerbates the problem.
-Maintaining funding in the waiver is essential to a stable health care safety net that can meet the growing needs of vulnerable Texans.
+Texas has more uninsured residents than any state in the nation, and THA has been consistent in its call for expansion of health insurance to that population.
+Broader coverage, coupled with essential funding through the waiver, is critical to maintaining a stable health care safety net to meet the state’s needs.

-Protect the fragile health care safety net while preserving and improving the current health care system to make private health insurance more affordable and accessible for all Texans.
+8. Protect the health care safety net and make private health insurance more accessible.

-Texas hospitals oppose one-size-fits-all government health insurance proposals – Medicare for All, Medicare buy-in or the public option—that would strain Texas’ fragile health care safety net and force Texans to pay more and wait longer for lower quality care.
+Texas hospitals oppose one-size-fits-all government health insurance proposals – Medicare for All, Medicare buy-in or a public option—that would strain Texas’ fragile health care safety net and force Texans to pay more and wait longer for lower-quality care.
 Medicare is not designed for or capable of providing health care for every American.
-Texas hospitals support free market competition to incentivize innovation, reduce costs and increase consumer choice.
+Texas hospitals support free-market competition to incentivize innovation, reduce costs and increase consumer choice.
 Texas should explore options under the Affordable Care Act or through other means to increase the number of Texans with comprehensive health care coverage.